datanav/docs/demo.rst

 The global model
 ----------------

-The global model in the demo is a subset of the Hubspot model and contains mappings for the Hubspot properties that we want to manage with Sesam.
+The :ref:`global model <whatis-global-model>` in the demo is a subset of the Hubspot model and contains mappings for the Hubspot properties that we want to manage with Sesam.

 The other services
 ------------------